 “That has to be our people,” Wave said.

 “Agreed.
 Let’s get in there.”

-Iliera and Ailynmarie lifted Fÿnn’s body into the warm waters of the moonwell and Sionis held the human’s head above the liquid as he floated there.
+Iliera and Ailyn lifted Fynn’s body into the warm waters of the healing fountains and I held the human’s head above the liquid as he floated there.

 “Okay, paladin is in the healing water,” Frosty said.
 “Magical healing water aside, what next?”

 “I’m not actually sure,” Ailyn replied.
 “I haven’t ever used one of these before.”